myPOS blog Tips

 Conduct market research

-Market research comes in to help with priceless intelligence.
+Market research provides priceless intelligence.
 Getting to know your market is an essential process of information gathering that may take weeks or even months.
-Among many others, it may involve talking to people, conducting surveys, organising focus groups, collecting public data, and scrutinizing your competitors.
+It may involve talking to people, conducting surveys, organising focus groups, collecting public data, and scrutinising your competitors.

 It is a way to define your niche and understand its opportunities and constraints.
 It will help you familiarize yourself with your customers – who they are, how they live, their needs, behaviours, preferences, and tendencies.
 Thus, you’ll get insights into how to craft your product to make it appealing and help it stand out from what the rest of the market players do.